jacksonmelcher/ringcentral-bot-template-js/README.md

 A template repo for making RingCentral Bots.

 ### Yeoman generator
-I started working on a [Yeoman](https://yeoman.io/) Generator that can be found here: https://github.com/jacksonmelcher/generator-glip-bot
+I started working on a [Yeoman](https://yeoman.io/) Generator that can be found here: https://github.com/jacksonmelcher/generator-glip-bot it's not finished yet but feel free to contribute!

 ## Use template